 We recommend that patients avoid the sun between 10 am and 4 pm and not use tanning salons to protect themselves from damaging UV radiation.
 Our experts also advise wearing a hat with a wide brim, long sleeves, and slacks whenever exposed to the sunlight.
 Moreover, use sunscreens with a sun protection factor (SPF) of 30 or higher on exposed skin daily.

 Book your appointment at Novomed today!

-To book an appointment with our American board-certified dermatologic surgeon in Dubai or if you have any inquiries about the diagnosis and treatment of skin cancer, call us toll-free on 8006686 or click the live chat icon at the bottom of the screen.
+To book an appointment with one of our expert dermatologists in Dubai or if you have any inquiries about the diagnosis and treatment of skin cancer, call us toll-free on 8006686 or click the live chat icon at the bottom of the screen.